 Through the provision of a learning lab for the Escuela Benito Juarez Elementary School located in the Reforma district, our aim was to develop ICT skills across the pupil base and use a combination of classic learning and immersions techniques to engage pupils of all ages in the tools and skills that they can use to benefit from a well-rounded education.
 A project in partnership with Dell Technologies, we expect that this particular project will benefit at least 5520 students.

-For more information on our various projects across off-grid communities, and to learn more about the solar-powered learning labs and connect devices that we use as part of our solution, visit the Computer Aid website.
+For more information on our various projects across off-grid communities, and to learn more about the solar-powered learning labs and connect devices that we use as part of our solution, get in touch with us today.